jpcornil-git/HA-sma/README.md

 ### Update custom_components folder

 1. Clone or download all files from this repository
-2. Move custom_components/sma to your <ha_configuration_folder>, e.g. /home/homeassistant/.homeassistant/custom_components/sma
+2. Move custom_components/sma_webbox to your <ha_configuration_folder>, e.g. /home/homeassistant/.homeassistant/custom_components/sma_webbox
 3. Restart HA and clear browser cache (or restart a browser); latter is required for new config_flow to show up
-4. Add sma component using either:
+4. Add sma_webbox component using either:
    - **config flow** (Configuration->Integrations->Add integration, search for sma)
    - **configuration.yaml** see configuration example below.
 5. Created entities will be visible in the **Integrations** tab and aggregated per device in the **Devices** tab.